docker/for-linux/README.md

 Users from the Docker Engine community trade tips and tricks and discuss Docker Engine for Linux in [the user forum](https://forums.docker.com/categories).

+### Security and Vulnerabilities
+Please report any security issues or vulnerabilities responsibly to the [Docker security team](https://github.com/moby/moby/security/policy).
+Please do not use the public issue tracker.